lilyosah/tech-knowledgebase/Ruby Rails.md

 	- Default table is model name in all lowercase with an s added at the end
 		- Model `Book` -> BD table `books`
 		- `TimeSheet` -> `time_sheet`
-	- Lets you do everything except create the table, to do that you must create a ==migration:== a [[Ruby]] script describing a set of changes to make to the database schema
+	- Lets you do everything except create the table, to do that you must create a [[Rails Migration]]
-		- Do this instead of using SQL because Rails defines production environments, you'd have to make three identical SQL calls
-		- `$ exec rails g(enerate) migration [migration name]`
-		- To add to the table, have to add to the seed

 ### In-class
 - New creates git repo, gem file